Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Introduction

+In addition to dedicated storm surge models, any ocean model with a free-surface, which includes most global and regional ocean models, is capable of predicting water levels.
+However, most global, and some of the larger regional, models do not include the water level contribution from the IB effect (static IB assumption).
+The present work seeks to explore whether this shortcoming can be overcome by adding the IB effect as a post process, or if it must be included at run-time.

+The limitations of the static IB assumption, specifically its failure at periods shorter than 3 days and in high-latitude regions, have been well-documented. \cite{carrere2003} demonstrated that a global barotropic model (MOG2D-G) using a finite element unstructured mesh (ranging from 400 km in the deep ocean to 20 km in coastal areas) could reduce sea level variance by more than 50\% at tide gauge locations compared to the classical IB correction.
+A critical finding of their work was that while dynamic pressure forcing alone offered modest improvements, the inclusion of wind stress was responsible for the majority of the variance reduction.

+We illustrate the potential for local storm surge modelling, by exploring the impact in the global Integrated Forecast System (IFS) ensemble of the European Centre for Medium-range Weather Forecasts (ECMWF), which is commonly used to provide boundary conditions for high resolution Limited Area Models (LAMs).
+We also highlight the usefulness of a global, relatively coarse, coupled atmosphere-ocean model for probabilistic forecasting and early warning of storm surge along complex coastlines.

-Here we present a comparison of two standalone global NEMO \citep{gurvan_madec_2024} ocean model integrations with and without the atmospheric pressure effect, forced with the atmospheric reanalysis ERA5 \citep{hersbach20era5}.
+Here we present a comparison of two standalone global NEMO \citep{gurvan_madec_2024} ocean model integrations covering the period 2015--2022, inclusively, with and without the atmospheric pressure effect, forced with the atmospheric reanalysis ERA5 \citep{hersbach20era5}.
+The model is identical to the ocean model component of the ECMWF IFS.
+See \citealt{mogensen12} and \citealt{mogensen17} for further details on the ocean model component of IFS.
 No astronomical tidal constituents are included in the model setup.
-The model runs cover the period 2015--2022, inclusively.
+This means that the water level given by the model is only the atmospheric contribution to the total water level.
+It is comparable to the residual water level due to atmospheric effects in the observations, i.e. the residual when subtracting the astronomical tides from the observed total water level, not taking non-linear interactions between tides and the atmospheric effects into account.

 The purpose of our study is two-fold.
 First, we want to investigate how well a coarse (roughly $0.25^\circ$) fully baroclinic ocean model can be expected to represent coastal and open-ocean water level variations associated with the passage of tropical and extratropical cyclones.
 Secondly, we want to assess how well a model without the inverse barometer effect (only Ekman effects) can be expected to perform.
-This we do by diagnostically adding the inverse barometer effect to a control experiment with constant sea level pressure.
-The model is identical to the ocean model component of the Integrated Forecast System (IFS) of the European Centre for Medium-range Weather Forecasts (ECMWF).
-See \citealt{mogensen12} and \citealt{mogensen17} for further details on the ocean model component of IFS.